Things To Do In Dubai

 4. Dubai Water Canal

 The waterfront has a jogging track and a 12 km cycling path.
-This place is perfect for a romantic outing in the evening.
+This place is perfect for a romantic evening outing.
 However, you might not want to visit here when the sun rises above.
 Also, the whole promenade and bridges across the canal are drowned in lights after sunset.
 The sides of the Sheikh Zayed Road bridge have a mechanical waterfall, which again is drenched with purple lights.
 This waterfall uses sensors to make way for boats and ferries as they move beneath the bridge.

 Dubai Water Canal has changed the face of Business Bay forever.
 Unlike all the other marinas, this one is in the busy downtown center.
 For Dubai, this presents an immense opportunity for huge developments.